QForm Rolling Simulation

 Complex and different kinds of kinematics of Modern machines

 The software has a direct interface with SMS and Siempelkamp rolling machines and has special algorithms to simulate rolling processes on machine from these companies.
 Of machines from other manufacturers can be also implemented to the software, for example Weingarten ring rolling machines.

 In Qform full technological chain for ring rolling simulation includes all of the steps can be simulated.
 Ring rolling can be started from a 2D simulation of upsetting and go through further technological operations like forging and piercing and then finally to the ring rolling simulation.

-- Data preparation interface are realized based on control programs of SMS Meer, Siempelkamp, Muraro and Mitsubishi rolling machines (mills);
+- Data preparation interface are realized directly from control programs of SMS Meer, Siempelkamp, Muraro and Mitsubishi rolling machines (mills)

 - Tools movement graphs are taken directly from SMS Meer and Siempelkamp rolling machines;